 Woke up to some golden light pouring through and dancing across the dust of her east facing San Francisco apartment, she was gone, work I figured, it was Tuesday.
 I wandered into the kitchen, a note was on the counter.

 I stumbled out onto the street, god San Francisco was beautiful, the streets, the fog, the bay, the shops, the people.
 Rounding the corner I wandered into a coffee joint that seemed familiar, bought a cup and picked up the paper, habitually more than anything, just needed something in my hands.
 Sitting beside the windows I looked around, around at the people.
 Some talking, many glued to screens, frantically pounding away at the keys, everyone seemed to have purpose, everyone but me.
 I had always held myself to a standard that made purposelessness a dangerous place, had it all figured out as if that was something to be proud of.
 Jobs, degrees, volunteering, whatever to keep myself busy and paint a picture of some glorified ideal.
 Now I was sitting Uptown trying to decide where I should go, couldn't leave for home yet, it was too soon.
 Wasn't ready for that, explaining why I hadn't ever come back, why I hadn't come back faster, why I didn't write, why I disappeared.
 Truly dreaded answering all the questions that epitomized why I left to begin with.
-I drank my black coffee, feeling the caffeine.
+I finished the espresso then, feeling it work.

-Wandering out onto the street I figured my next move, sent for an Uber and stood at the curb waiting.
-It arrived after a few slow minutes and I sent Mike towards Berkeley, had an old friend finishing up a masters who could be convinced to drive out to Yosemite with me, maybe, maybe find some perspective. should've brought my phone, guess thats why I left it.
+Wandering out onto the street I figured my next move, would’ve sent for an Uber but was without, and stood at the curb waiting for a yellow light.
+One arrived after a few slow minutes and I sent Mike towards Berkeley, had an old friend finishing up a masters who could be convinced to drive out to Yosemite with me, maybe, maybe find some perspective.
+Should've brought my phone, guess thats why I left it.
 He dropped me on campus and it took most of the afternoon to find Amber.
 Finally after scouring the english department, I stumbled on her in the library- should've thought of that first.
 Smiling I decided to play, she was at a table completely unaware of anything outside the thirteen inch screen, eyes quickly scanning what I assumed was an unfinished paper.
 Picking up an encyclopedia from the shelf, 'F', I sat across from her.

 'The poor encyclopedia must be so jealous of google' I said to myself, out loud.